pyinstaller/pyinstaller/doc/source/Manual.rst

 --log-level=keyword
     Tell |PyInstaller| how much detail you want it to report on the console as it runs.
+    For more about these messages, see `Build-time Messages`_ below.
     The keywords, from most verbose to least, are DEBUG INFO WARN ERROR CRITICAL.
     The default is INFO.